malikabass1656/Awesome-LLM-based-Text2SQL/README.md

     <p align="center"><em>Overview of LLM-based Text-to-SQL Workflow </em></p>
 </div>

 A user asks a question about football leagues.
-The LLM takes this question together with the schema of the corresponding database as input and generates an SQL query as output.
-The generated SQL query is then executed on the database, retrieving the result *"The 5 leagues with the highest matches"*, which answers the user's question.
+The LLM takes this question with the schema of the corresponding database as input and generates an SQL query as output.
+The generated SQL is then executed on the database, retrieving the result *"The 5 leagues with the highest matches"*, which answers the user's question.

 - **[Awesome-LLM-based-Text2SQL](#-awesome-llm-based-text2sql)**
   - **[📈 Trends](#-trends)**